What does a Deuteranope see, what is anomalous colour vision?

 After leaving Stirling University I founded the Painting School of Montmiral, in France.

-Over the years a fair number of other gifted artists with anomalous colour vision (Gordon Frickers was the first) have attended my courses, with the result that I have for many years a special interest in their problems and opportunities.
+Over the years a fair number of other gifted artists with anomalous colour vision (Gordon Frickers was the first) have attended my courses, with the result that I have many years of a special interest in their problems and opportunities.

 Ishihara standard colour :